Marco-Furlan/Projects/Image Segmentation of Cityscapes/readme.md

 - Training from scratch DeepLabv3 for the task,

-- Training from scratch UNet, after [consistent improvements](...) to the original code,
+- Training from scratch UNet, which was done using [my own UNet PyTorch implementation](https://github.com/MarcoFurlan99/Marco_code_final/tree/master/UNet)

 - Updating the DenseASPP model from [here](https://github.com/DeepMotionAIResearch/DenseASPP) to be compatible with the latest Python and PyTorch versions.